aroberge/reeborg/trunk/docs/oop_py_en/_build/html/_sources/turn_right2.txt

 Along the way, you will learn new Python concepts ... and you will even see some and understand some Javascript code!

+.. sidebar:: Why use ``inpect``?

+   I sometimes change things in my programs [of course, **never** because my programs contain bugs ;-)] and it may just happen that the code I describe in this tutorial is slightly different from the one that happens to be used in Reeborg's World as you are reading this.
+If the differences are small, I do not plan to revise the entire set of tutorials every time I make a change.
+By having you using ``inspect`` to follow along with me, you should be able to figure out how to make things work; if not, contact me!

 Digging into Reeborg's code
 ---------------------------